-In 2011 I worked with Telltale to create the UI for Jurassic Park.
-This was a great learning experience for me as the game had to be playable on consoles, PC and mobile platforms.
-On top of that I had the opportunity to create some really fun graphics.
-For the framing elements I took inspiration from slate and fossils.
-For the icons I took a very minimal and clean approach.
+In 2011 I worked with Telltale to create the UI for Jurassic Park: The Game.
+Developing the UX for a game that's playable on consoles, PC and iPad was certainly a challenge, but a good learning experience.
+On top of that I had the opportunity to create some really fun graphics for a franchise that I've always enjoyed.

 The loading screens were really fun to design.
 I drew some dino skeletons in Illustrator and Photoshopped them with the slate texture I had created.
 I modeled and animated a DNA strand in 3DS Max.

 Quick time events took a smiliarily minimal approach when it came to the UI popups.